 “As French people, our fate is now linked to yours, and if the values threatening you triumph, we are lost with you.”

-It may be hard for people to appreciate now, as they are living in or visiting European cities and seeing how modern and well organized they are—the rapid trains and clean and efficient subways—or finding “Eurostyle kitchens” and Miele vacuum cleaners the rage in the United States; but in 1949 the French, and Europeans more generally, were quite poor.
-The infrastructure was being rebuilt after all the bombing, and European homes lacked the modern conveniences with which Americans had already become quite familiar.
+Nowadays Americans visiting European cities may well appreciate how modern and well organized they are—the rapid trains and clean and efficient subways—and back home they may note the popularity of “Eurostyle kitchens” and of Miele vacuum cleaners and similar European products.
+But in 1949 the French, and Europeans more generally, were quite poor.
+The infrastructure was being rebuilt after all the bombing, and European homes lacked the modern conveniences with which Americans had become quite familiar.
 Cocteau keeps coming back to the idea that Europeans are living in a barnyard, while Americans live in modern bathrooms.

 But this also leads him, and with pathetic comedy—and not disguising that he is from the upper classes—to issue his complaint about American ways.
 Recalling Versailles, Venice, and Amsterdam, he writes: